The Formal Theory of Monads, Univalently: Eilenberg-Moore Objects

 Next we look at the universal property of Eilenberg-Moore objects.
-Since Eilenberg-Moore objects are examples of limits in a bicategories \cite{power1991characterization}, there are multiple methods to express their universal property.
+Since Eilenberg-Moore objects are examples of limits in bicategories \cite{power1991characterization}, there are multiple methods to express their universal property.
 A first possibility, which is used by Street, is to use biadjunctions \cite{street1972formal}, and a second option is to write out explicit mapping properties.
 Alternatively, one could express the universal property as an adjoint equivalence on the hom-categories.
-We use the last option.
-To write out the desired definition precisely, we first define a functor with domain $\homC{\B}{x}{\emob{e}}$ where $e$ is an Eilenberg-Moore cone and $x$ is any object.
+We consider each of these versions, and we show that they are equivalent.

+Street's definition expresses the universal property of Eilenberg-Moore objects as a right biadjoint to the pseudofunctor $\idmonadpsfunctor{\B} : \B \onecell \mnd{\B}$.
+This is in essence what we phrase in the next definition.

 \begin{problem} Given an Eilenberg-Moore cone $e$ for $m$ and an object $x$, to construct a functor $\emfunctor{x}{\emob{e}} : \homC{\B}{x}{\emob{e}} \onecell \homC{\mnd{\B}}{\idmonad{x}}{m}$. \end{problem}